Wildhoney/Switzerland/README.md

 export default create('x-countries', { view });
 ```

 We now have a usable custom element called `x-countries` which can be used anywhere.
 We're able to use the element even before the element is declared, as Switzerland subscribes to the [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) paradigm whereby elements are upgraded asynchronously.
-In the meantime you could display a loader, placeholder or even nothing at all before the component renders.
+In the meantime you could display a loader, placeholder, static HTML generated on the server-side, or even nothing at all before the component renders.

 ```html
 <x-countries />